 02 of 11

-One thing all good gumbos have in common is a roux - a blend of four and oil that is cooked until an amber brown color.
+One thing all good gumbos have in common is a roux—a blend of four and oil that is cooked until it is an amber-brown color.
 The unmistakably rich, nutty flavor that it adds to the soup/stew sets the dish apart from an ordinary soup.